Laboratory, Radiology, and Ultrasound Diagnostics

 in Key Largo, FL

 At Island Hammock Pet Hospital, our veterinarians and staff have access to the latest and most efficient diagnostic tools.
 With our in-house lab and digital X-ray and ultrasound equipment, we are capable of developing a more comprehensive picture of your pet’s health and can diagnose a wider range of conditions.
-Our hospital also has the privilege of partnering with outside facilities and several universities for more advanced testing procedures.
+Our hospital also has the privilege of working with outside facilities, specialists, and several universities for more advanced testing procedures.

 We generally only perform tests in-house for pets with urgent health problems requiring fast results.
 With our lab equipment, we can perform comprehensive testing procedures with a higher degree of accuracy.
 This quick turnaround with results allows our team to promptly address, and treat, potentially life-threatening conditions.

 For non-urgent testing, we regularly send out blood, urine and fecal samples to outside specialists.
 This helps reduce the cost of testing for you, and it ensures a thorough and detailed analysis of your pet’s internal systems.
 Dogs and cats should undergo blood and fecal testing at every wellness visit to screen for parasites and other underlying issues.